How To Make Bond / Post Bail After An Arrest

 - Call the appropriate office for the amount of the bond.

-Pay bond at the Carnahan location for inmates housed at City Justice Center or Medium Security Institution, incarcerated for more than 24 hrs
+- Pay bond for inmates housed at City Justice Center or Medium Security Institution, incarcerated for more than 24 hrs at:

 - Payment in person and in Cash Only

 What to Expect

 You will receive a receipt for the bond posted.

 The process of releasing an arrestee or inmate after a bond is posted will take several hours to complete.